MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/upgrade-overview.md

 ![After database upgrade](media/after-db-upgrade.png)

+> [!IMPORTANT]
+> You cannot edit the database schema while step 1 is running.
+You cannot add or modify entities during this time because it would make the test database invalid.

 More information: [Step 1: Start upgrade process for your existing database to CDS for Apps](start-upgrade-process.md)

 ## Step 2: Upgrade and verify the apps and flows to work with test database